FAQs - alternate weekly waste collections

 How does an alternate household weekly waste service work?

-From 2nd September, residents will have their black general waste bin collected one week and their recycling bin collected on the following week… and so on in that continuing pattern.
+From 2nd September, residents have had their black general waste bin collected one week and their recycling bin collected on the following week… and so on in that continuing pattern.

 Are garden waste, medical waste or assisted collections affected?